 No need to trek far to enjoy this waterfall since it’s only 50 m from the parking lot.
 With a height of 28 meters, the waterfall is a thunderous water drop surrounded by a vegetation-covered canyon.
 There are also pools and showers for bathing.
 Get a peek of Simamora Island from this place.
-Simamora Island is the second largest island at Toba after Samosir.
+Simamora Island is the second-largest island in Toba after Samosir.

-Most of the nature-related destinations at Bakara Valley are accessible for visitors all day.
+Most of the nature-related destinations at Bakara Valley are accessible to visitors all day.
 Entrance is generally cheap.
-Aek Sipangolu is IDR 5000/ visitor while Janji Waterfall is free.
-Also, prepare small denomination for parking and toilets.
+For instance, Aek Sipangolu is Rp5.000/ visitor while Janji Waterfall is free.
+Also, prepare small notes for parking and toilets.

 |Bakara Valley Top Spot Opening Hours & Entrance Fee|

 Bakara Valley is a village so expect little to no facilities here.
 Nearby ATMs can be found at Dolok Sanggul.
 The nearest commercial area from Bakara (around 7 km).
 There are also several accommodations at Dolok Sanggul.
 However, the choice is limited.
 As for restaurants, fortunately, there are plenty of them in Bakara Valley.

 How To Get To Bakara Valley

 Tourists coming from Medan, North Sumatra capital.
 Can go to Bakara Valley either by land or plane.
 Thanks to the new Silangit International Airport, now there’s a non-stop flight from Medan to Silangit.
 From Silangit, go to the nearest town Siborongborong by taxi.